microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 description: >
 ---

-## Azure Arc enabled servers on Azure Sentinel
+## Connect Azure Arc enabled servers to Azure Sentinel

 The following README will guide you on how to onboard Azure Arc enabled servers on to [Azure Sentinel](https://docs.microsoft.com/es-es/azure/sentinel/), so you can start collecting security-related events and start correlating them with other data sources.